Identifying Distributional Perspective Differences from Colingual Groups: Methodology

 \section{Methodology}

-In this section, we present the procedure of training our Cultural Difference Identifier (CDI) model.
-CDI is composed of two culture-sensitive classifiers: one for English and the other for Chinese.
+In this section, we present the procedure of training our CLUSTER model.
+We explain how to learn group perspective models for English, Chinese, and Japanese colingual groups.
 We then raise the issue of pattern bias in negative samples and provide our corresponding solution.
 Lastly, we introduce the inference process.